Let’s pave the way for curing skin diseases

 From the first Lion Pharmacy in 1620 to global dermatological front-runner in 2020.

 The LEO Foundation was established in 1984 by Dr.h.c.
-Knud E. Abildgaard, who at the time was the owner and CEO of LEO Pharma.
+Knud E. Abildgaard, who at the time was the owner of LEO Pharma.
 He did so to ensure LEO Pharma its future as an independent, research-based pharmaceutical company.

 Abildgaard took over the company in 1939 after the company’s founder, Abildgaard’s father-in-law, pharmacist August Kongsted, passed away.